Table of Contents

 Art

 The art of living.
 One way to see making progress with love is as an art, the art of living well.
 Living well is my art.
+My life is a never-ending work in progress.
 As an artist of life I work to transform my messy disorganized contradictory life into a beautiful, meaningful work of art: a life full of love and creativity where I realize my human potential.
 A life free of self destructive habits and self-imposed limitations.
 I sculpt my life into the life I want by cutting out the harmful parts and refining the good parts to make them even better.
 I made no progress with the art of living well until I surrendered to Leela, aka my own internal authority.
 I do whatever is best for my deep health and wellbeing whether my thinking self wants to or not.
-The art of living well incorporates two other arts I love dearly: dancing and writing these pages.
+For me the art of living well incorporates other arts I love dearly: dancing, DJing, and writing these stories.

 Art vs. entertainment.
 Popular culture produces vast quantities of video and musical entertainment that gets called art, and its producers artists.
-To me a great deal of it is junk food for the soul, worthless and often mendacious dreck that keeps me stultified, happily snoozing my life away as a smug consumer.
+To me a great deal of it is junk food for the soul, worthless and often mendacious dreck that wants to keep me stultified, happily snoozing my life away as a smug consumer.
 Art makes me work.
-I've devoted tens of thousands of hours to developing my two arts, dancing and writing.
-Years of hard work.
+I've devoted tens of thousands of hours to developing my arts, dancing, DJing, writing, and now living well.
+Many years of hard work, most of a lifetime.
 I get far more value out of creating art than I do out of being entertained by it: watching, reading or otherwise consuming works by other artists.
 But consuming others' work has a place.
-Art has been part of my life ever since my dad got me started listening to classical music in the mid-1950s.
-Steeping myself in the work of great artists has been an important part of my spiritual quest all along.
-What I have to ask myself is, am I consuming this art as part of my spiritual quest, or am I just killing time?
-Artist or consumer, art has the power to elevate me, to ennoble me, to help me make progress with love.
-It also has the power to distract me, stealing the time I need to do the hard work of making progress.
+Consuming art has been part of my life ever since my dad got me started listening to classical music in the mid-1950s.
+And steeping myself in the work of great artists has been an important part of my spiritual quest all along.
+What I have to ask myself is, am I consuming this art to be ennobled as part of my spiritual quest, or am I just killing time?
+Consuming art can elevate me, ennoble me, help me make progress with love.
+It can also distract me, stealing the time I need to do the hard work of making progress.
+Even worse it can feed and encourage inner distortions, delusions, parts of me I need to root out.
+I check and recheck every bit of art I consume by consulting Leela, the wisdom in my body.

 Stopover.
 In the mid-1970s I signed up for an art appreciation class at FSU.
 I had first encountered painting and sculpture in the 1960s when I was living in Kenya.
 It woke something up in me, something I had no words for.
 I wanted to dig into those arts and get a better grounding in them.
 When I traveled to and from Kenya in the 60s, all the flights were routed through Europe.
-There were no direct flights from the US to Nairobi.
-Each trip offered a stopover somewhere in Europe: London, Paris, Rome, Athens.
+There were no direct flights between the US and Nairobi.
+I stopped over in Rome, then Athens, and finally London.

 Rome.
 It was in Rome that art first reached out and grabbed me.
-Mom and I were on our way to a new life in Kenya.
 It was my first time in Rome, first time in Europe.
-We flew to Rome to meet my dad.
-He'd flown up from Nairobi to meet us.
-We had three days in Rome so we took in the sights.
-I saw Michelangelo's Moses in Saint Peter in Chains.
+Mom and I were on our way to a new home in Kenya.
+We flew to Rome to rendezvous with my dad, who had flown up from Nairobi to meet us.
+All I remember is being utterly transfixed by Michelangelo's Moses in Saint Peter in Chains.

 I didn't know any of that.
 I didn't know anything.
 I was just some kid.
 I was able to get up close to it, almost reach out and touch close.
 That sculpture shook me.
 It woke something up in me I had no words for.
 I just knew I wanted more.
 I remembered seeing replicas of his statues spread out on the sidewalk for the tourists.
 I got excited; I could buy a small version and take this feeling home with me.
 I rushed up to the first vendor I saw and picked one up.
 It was a spontaneous meditation, a moment of bewilderment and deflation.
 There was nothing there, nothing at all.
 Just a stupid piece of plastic, an oversized version of one of my green army men.